traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

     ```bash
     helm install traefik -n traefik --create-namespace --values module-1/src/values.yaml traefik/traefik
     ```
+> [!NOTE]
+> it might take a few seconds for loadbalancer service to get an External IP.
+> Verify using kubectl get svc/traefik -n traefik command before proceeding to next step.

 3. Update the cloned repo with your cluster External IP.
 We are utilizing sslip.io for DNS services.